- VEISHEA: College barbecue on Tuesday

 - VEISHEA: Ag Olympics, Smokey the Bear and more

-- Adviser evaluation the topic of college program
+- Advisor evaluation the topic of college program

 - AgComm workshop on teacher and student teams